i-am-bee/beeai-labs/bee-hive/README.md

-> ⚠️ WORK IN PROGRESS ⚠️
+> [!WARNING]
-> Please reach out if you want to get involved in the discussions.
-> All feedback is welcomed
+> [PRE-Alpha] Please reach out if you want to get involved in the discussions.
+All feedback is welcomed

 # bee-hive

-A multiagent platform for the bee agent framework.
+A multi-agent platform with the vision to facilitate deploy and run Bee agents.

+In this initial version you are going to find some examples how run a group of agents, that you can build using current and more mature TypeScript [Bee Agent framework](https://github.com/i-am-bee/bee-agent-framework), or experiment with the new [Python version](/bee_agent).

 ## Usage

 There are two steps to running a workflow.
 1. Agent Creation, and 2.
 Running a Workflow.
 Also, make sure you [configured your local environment](#local-environment)

-### Agent Creation
+### Agent Definition

-* Define your agents in YAML.
+* You can define your Agent in a declarative way using a YAML file, where you can use the current Bee Agent implementation.
+With that, you can configure your agent or agents.
 For example, create an `agents.yaml` file containing the following:

 ```yaml
 apiVersion: beehive/v1